ScriptBasic/WinPBX/docs/OpenGL Procedures.md

 # <a name="AfxGlutOctahedron"></a>AfxGlutSolidOctahedron / AfxGlutWireOctahedron

-Draws a solid octahedron (eight-sided Platonic solid).
-The **AfxGlutSolidOctahedron** procedure renders an octahedron whose corners are each a distance of one from the origin.
+Renders an octahedron whose corners are each a distance of one from the origin.
 The length of each side is sqrt(2).
 The corners are on the positive and negative coordinate axes.

 ```
 SUB AfxGlutSolidOctahedron